 How to Create a Canadian Resume?
 Create a Canadian-Styled Resume Step-by-Step

-While there are different structures for writing a Canadian resume, there is standard formatting.
+While there are different structures for writing a Canadian resume, there is a standard format.
 Below is a detailed step-by-step guide on how to write a Canadian-style resume.

 Begin with The Resume Header